State College, Pennsylvania: Cold War and civil rights era

 In 1973, State College adopted a home rule charter which took effect in 1976; since then, it has not been governed by the state's Borough Code, although it retains "Borough of State College" as its official name.

 The university has a post office address in University Park, Pennsylvania.
-When it changed its name from Penn State College to Penn State University in 1953, its president, Milton S. Eisenhower, sought to persuade the town to change its name as well.
+When it changed its name from Pennsylvania State College to The Pennsylvania State University in 1953, its president, Milton S. Eisenhower, sought to persuade the town to change its name as well.
 A referendum failed to yield a majority for any of the choices proposed as a new name, so the town remains State College.
-After this, Penn State requested a new name for its on-campus post office in the HUB-Robeson Center from the U.S. Postal Service.
-The post office, which has since moved across an alley to the McAllister Building, is the official home of ZIP Code 16802 for University Park.